ADHD

 What are the common types of special educational needs?

-The most common types of special educational needs are:
+The most common types of special educational needs include:

 Plenty of protections exist for students with SEN or SEND in the UK.
 Many other countries have similar protections, which can be used as rough guidelines on what to expect if you are not in the UK.